 What is a Minnie Van?

-A Minnie Van is a vehicle (at present, the program is using the Chevy Traverse SUV for parties up to six or other Chevy-brand vans for parties with wheelchairs or ECVs) designed to resemble Minnie Mouse that provides a direct and private ride from one location to another at Walt Disney World Resort and from Walt Disney World to Orlando International Airport (MCO) (and soon to and from Port Canaveral for the Disney Cruise Line Terminal!).
+A Minnie Van is a vehicle (at present, the program is using the Chevy Traverse SUV for parties up to six or other Chevy-brand vans for parties with wheelchairs or ECVs) designed unmistakably to resemble Minnie Mouse!
+Minnie Vans provide a direct and private ride from one location to another at Walt Disney World Resort, to and from Walt Disney World and Orlando International Airport (MCO), and as a ground transportation option between Walt Disney World and Port Canaveral for the Disney Cruise Line Terminal.

 Who’s driving the Minnie Vans?